 Log in with Identikey username and password

-Access the home page of the VRC's collections here.
+Click here to acess the home page of the VRC's collections, housed in the LUNA platform.
 You can explore our various collections from there, or access the individual collections with descriptions below.
-CU Boulder students, staff, and faculty: Log in with your IdentiKey username and password (IdentiKey) to access additional content limited to CU Boulder audiences, such as our Visiting Artist videos.
+Log in with your CU Boulder username and password (IdentiKey) to access additional content limited to CU Boulder audiences, such as our Visiting Artist videos.
 Additional collections will then display in the column on the left of collections home page.

 See our LUNA Users Guide to learn how to take full advantage of LUNA's advanced tools, including Media Groups, advanced searching, the LUNA Workspace, and exporting media as single files, zipped files, or to PowerPoint.

 We are committed to culturally sensitive cataloging practices.
 We endeavor to use accurate, respectful, and inclusive language.
 To ensure optimal access to our collections, especially when they appear within larger, aggregated collections, we follow data standards for broad discoverability.
 This includes using terms from published authorities, such as the Getty Art and Architecture Thesaurus and Library of Congress Subject Headings.
 While these authorities are constantly evolving, some outdated and even harmful terms persist.
 We actively support the many efforts occurring within the library and archives profession to update such terms, and carefully consider which terms to include as searchable variants to facilitate discovery.

 We acknowledge the critical cataloging work to be done within our collections.
 When possible we will consult creators directly for their gender and cultural identities.
 Our collections contain materials that represent and/or are created by marginalized groups of people.
 We strive to use the current language of artists, historians, and others who belong to, are descended from, specialize in, and/or work closely with the communities we are describing.
 We aspire to moving our descriptive practices away from the default presumption of whiteness.